 Opr will arrange to have the 201 data phone daemon submit a job to the Honeywell 6070 to print the file arguments.
 Normally, the output appears at the GCOS central site.
-If the first argument is -, the output is remoted to station R1, which has an IBM 1403 printer.
+If the first argument is -, followed by an optional two-character remote station ID, the output is remoted to that station.
+If no station ID is given, R1 is assumed.
+(Station R1 has an IBM 1403 printer.)